 We will generally request two reviewers for any complex technical content, team consensus for any marketing/branding/value proposition issues and allow the site maintainers to make typo or grammar fixes without additional reviewers.

-Once a change that requires approval has been approved, the pull request will be merged into the staging branch by the site maintainers.
+Once a change that requires approval has been approved, the pull request will be merged into the main branch by the site maintainers.

 Deploying Content Updates